RemieJanssen/PhyloX/CONTRIBUTING.md

 cd phylox
 git checkout -b [yourname]-[description_of_branch]
 ```

 Then make some changes and push the branch.
-In the resulting output, there should be a link to github for opening a pull request for your newly pushed branch.
-Make sure to set `RemieJanssen:main` as the base, i.e. the branch to merge into.
 ```
 git add [your changed file]
 git commit -m "[some message describing the changes]" git push -u origin [yourname]-[description_of_branch]
 ```

+Now create a merge request for your branch.
+Make sure to set `RemieJanssen/PhyloX:main` as the base, i.e. the branch to merge into.
+See [this page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) on the GitHub docs for more guidance.